 - Highway access: Nick Turpin, CEC Planning Officer, failed to advise the committee that the only access to the west site was from a private road owned by CEC (the road to the recycling centre).
 We would have expected some indication as to whether negotiations to allow this had taken place and whether any agreement had been reached, and for what benefit to CEC.

 * Zone 3 flood plain – There are three flood zones, 1, 2 and 3, where 3 is the most serious.

 Housing development on the east site

 It is very unlikely that the community will be able to successfully challenge this application, so we will have a huge estate of at least 77 units straddling the road to the recycling centre.
 Lowerhouse has no facilities for such a community, it has poor road access, and no school places for their children.
+A number of the proposed houses back onto Lowerhouse mill – read the Slater Harrison comments regarding 24/7 working, smell and noise!
 It’s going to be a great place to live!
 Oh, and pray for dry weather!
 There are plenty of witnesses to flooding at Lowerhouse who are certain that these houses, even on their slightly built up land, will get wet feet before many years have passed.